 1. When productions or events are scheduled for more than one showing or time, interpreter services will be provided for at least one of those showings or events.
 When there is only one showing or time for an event, an interpreter will be provided upon request as outlined in announcements for the showing or event.

 2. Public notice of these showings and events will include the particular showing or event for which interpreter services will be provided and marketed to the hearing-impaired community through announcements, brochures, etc.

 3. A predetermined number of tickets will be reserved for purchase for the showing or event at which interpreter services will be provided.

 4. The notice to the public of the date of the showing for which interpreter services will be provided will specify the length of time that these reserved tickets will be held.
 After this prescribed time period, the tickets may be sold to the general public.

 5. Interpreter services will not be provided if a reserved ticket is not purchased by a hearing-impaired individual within the prescribed time period.

-D. Individuals who believe they are not being offered a reasonable accommodation are encouraged to discuss their concerns with the Director of Equal Opportunity.
+D. Individuals who believe they are not being offered a reasonable accommodation are encouraged to discuss their concerns with the Executive Director of Institutional Equity.